ardanlabs/kit/tests/README.md

 ``` go
 func ResetLog()
 ```
-ResetLog resets the contents of logdash.
+ResetLog resets the contents of Logdash.